medianeuroscience/emfd/README.md

 ## The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Approach to Extracting Moral Intuitions from Text

+This is the official repository for all analyses conducted in:

 Hopp, F. R., Fisher, J. T., Cornell, D., Huskey, R., & Weber, R. (2020).
 The extended Moral Foundations Dictionary (eMFD): Development and applications of a crowd-sourced approach to extracting moral intuitions from text. _Behavior Research Methods_, https://doi.org/10.3758/s13428-020-01433-0

 Contents: